makerdao/mips/MIP22/mip22.md

 As we have stated in previous threads and discussions we believe that adding real world assets (RWA) to MCD is the path forward to scale Dai supply and balance the collateral risk portfolio through uncorrelated assets.

-For RWA to be addet to the system, the key problem for Maker has been the absence of a reliable process to liquidate a Maker vault that is backed by these assets.
+A key issue preventing the addition of RWA to the Maker Protocol has been the absence of a reliable process to liquidate a Maker vault that is backed by these assets.

-When a legal entity invests in a Tinlake pool that is backed by RWA they enter a legal contract with the issuer and therefore get a claim on the assets in the SPV.
+When a legal entity invests in a Tinlake pool that is backed by RWA they enter a legal contract with the issuer and therefore get a legal claim on the underlying collateral (the real world asset).

 When Maker liquidates a Vault backed by these tokens it must have a way to get the DAI repaid that was generated in the Vault without having to enter a legal contract with the issuer.